 We have looked at the three F’s in an attempt to understand why women so often hesitate to consider armed personal defense.
 We understand these three things:

 I want women to feel empowered and to be responsible for their lives and their safety in a way that brings them confidence.
-There is more than one way to do this, but to take responsibility for your safety in the way that is right for you, you must with an un-mortared mind, fully explore and understand the choices.
+There is more than one way to do this.
+In order to take responsibility for your safety in the way that is right for you, you must with an un-mortared mind, fully explore and understand your options.
 Then you can make decisions from a place of knowledge and understanding.
 That is where the feminine and firearms meet!